 Here, we’ve put together reviews of the best task management software available.
 Read on to find out more:

-Price From: $7 per user, per month
+Price from: $7 per user, per month

 Task management score: 4.7/5

 ClickUp is our top-rated task management tool overall, and it’s packed with useful features for managing tasks, even on its cheapest plans.
+With a robust feature set and abundance of great collaboration tools, it’s a particularly good option for businesses that routinely collaborate across teams.

 Pros